ponty/confduino/README.rst

 Features:
+ - get Arduino_ version
- - list, install, remove arduino_ libraries
+ - list, install, remove Arduino_ libraries
     - install libraries from internet or local drive
     - fix ``examples`` directory name before installing
     - clean library (.*,_*,..) before installing
     - move examples under ``examples`` directory
     - upgrade library to 1.0: replace ``#include "wprogram.h"`` with ``#include "Arduino.h"``
- - list, install, remove arduino_ programmers
+ - list, install, remove Arduino_ programmers
- - list, install, remove arduino_ boards
+ - list, install, remove Arduino_ boards
- - written in python
- - cross-platform
  - can be used as a python library or as a console program
  - unpacker back-end: pyunpack_
  - downloader back-end: urllib_
  - some functionality is based on arscons_
  - supported python versions: 2.6, 2.7, 3.3, 3.4
- - supported Arduino versions: 0022, 0023, 1.0, 1.0.3
+ - supported Arduino versions: 1.0.5

 Known problems:
  - tested only on linux
  - some libraries with unusual structure can not be installed
- - not all commands have console interface

 arduino libraries: http://www.arduino.cc/en/Reference/Libraries